eclipse-tractusx/tractus-x-umbrella/docs/user/guides/data-exchange/provide-data.md

 1. Bob, as the Data Provider, registers his data asset with the EDC
 2. Bob defines the access policy for his data
 3. Bob creates a contract definition connecting his asset and policy
-4. Alice, as the Data Consumer, can discover Bob’s asset through the catalog

 ## Create your first data asset